vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 1. Mahāsāmantādhipati-dharmāvaloka-Śrīmān Nānya

 pati.
 2. Mithileśvara.
-3. Karņā takulabhūṣana.
+3. Karṇā takulabhūṣana.
 4. Dharmādhārabhupati 5.
 Rājanārāyana 6.
 Nrpamalla.
 7. Mohanamurāri.
 8. Pratyagravānīpati.
 9. Extinguisher of the fame of the king of Mālava.
 10. Conqueror of the heroes of Sauvīra.
 11. Breaker of the powers of Vanga and Gauda.

 Dr. Majumdar has tried to explain some of the above attributes as referring to Nānyadeva of the 11th and the 12th centuries A. D. According to him naturally, therefore, the commentator of the Natya Sāstra is identical with the king of Mithilā who reigned from 1097 to 1147.